• Home

 As well as supporting our families at reSEND, September also teaches art to SEND children and their families; this, coupled with her experience caring for and being completely blown away by her brother’s achievements have inspired September to work tirelessly in support of SEND families.

-reSEND CIC
+reSEND

 Maylands Business Centre, Redbourn Road, Hemel Hempstead, Hertfordshire, HP2 7ES